 Richmond, Kew & Hampton Court: Smart riverside hotels; semirural pockets; quiet; fantastic riverside pubs.
 Sights spread out, though, and you’re a long way from central London.

-View of the London Marriott Hotel County Hall building near the London Eye.
+View of St Paul’s Cathedral from Leonardo Royal London St Paul’s.
 Photo Credit: © Ursula Petula Barzey.